ading2210/website-rewrite/src/blog/posts/chrome_sandbox_escape.md

 ## Google's Response

 After I reported the vulnerability, Google quickly confirmed it and classified it as P1/S1, which means high priority and high severity.
 Over the next few weeks, the following fixes were implemented:

 - [Adding a `loaderId` argument to the `Page.reload` command](https://chromium-review.googlesource.com/c/chromium/src/+/5542082) and [checking the `loaderID` on the renderer side](https://chromium-review.googlesource.com/c/chromium/src/+/5625857)  - This ensures that the command is only valid for a single origin and won't work if the command reaches a privileged page unintentionally.
 - [Checking for the URL in the `inspectedWindow.reload()` function](https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/5546062) - Now, this function isn't dependent on only the extension API revoking access.
 - [Checking if the test policies are enabled in the WebUI handler](https://chromium-review.googlesource.com/c/chromium/src/+/5679162) - By adding a working check in the handler function, this prevents the test policies from being set entirely.

 Eventually, the vulnerability involving the race condition was assigned [CVE-2024-5836](https://nvd.nist.gov/vuln/detail/CVE-2024-5836), with a CVSS severity score of 8.8 (High).
 The vulnerability involving crashing the inspected page was assigned [CVE-2024-6778](https://nvd.nist.gov/vuln/detail/CVE-2024-6778), also with a severity score of 8.8.

-Once everything was fixed and merged into the various release branches, the VRP panel reviewed the bug report and determined the reward. **I received with $20,000 for finding this vulnerability!**
+Once everything was fixed and merged into the various release branches, the VRP panel reviewed the bug report and determined the reward. **I received $20,000 for finding this vulnerability!**

 ![A screenshot of the message which announced the reward amount](/blog/assets/chrome_sandbox_escape/reward_annoucement.png)